INDAPlus20/AssignmentsInstructions/assembly-task-8/README.md

 ### Higher level => Lower level

 Learn what it means to be a compiler by translating C to MIPS assembly instructions.
-Your task is to write a file `./high-to-low/multiplication.asm`, which contains the same algorithm and logic as in `./high-to-low/multiplication.c`.
+Your task is to write a file `./high-to-low/multiplication.asm`, which contains the same algorithms and logic as in `./high-to-low/multiplication.c`.
 To clarify: you may only use the `add` instruction, not `mul` (or similar).

 ### [Inbyggda System-mastern](https://www.kth.se/student/kurser/program/TEBSM/20212/arskurs1), här kommer jag!